-Seasoned travelers often say that it’s next to impossible to have continuous sleep for several hours during a long haul flight unless you’re flying first class.
-The tight seat arrangements, turbulence, and noisy passengers, as well as crew making their way around, make it difficult to get some quality sleep.
+Seasoned travelers often say that it’s next to impossible to have continuous sleep for several hours during a long-haul flight unless you’re flying first class.
+The tight seat arrangements, turbulence, noisy passengers, and crew making their way around make it difficult to get quality sleep.

-Wear an eye mask as it will help you fall asleep on a plane by blocking any light which can disturb your sleep cycle.
+Wear an eye mask, as it will help you fall asleep on a plane by blocking any light that can disturb your sleep cycle.